The Vidya Trust

 Introduction Latest News Projects How you can help Donation Form Contact Us

-Aseema's activities report for 2006-2007 is now available here.
+Aseema's annual report for 2007-2008 is now available here.

 20/11/07: Autumn 2007 Newsletter Online